cagov/handbook-cadotgov/docs/README.md

   1. [Last person in the office](lastpersontoleave.md)

-Office hours
-* Monday-Friday
-* 10am-12pm - All team members are available for meetings
-* 1pm-4pm - All team members are available for meetings
-* Hours may vary depending on what’s happening on any given day

-## Visitor policy
-Visitors are welcome to Alpha HQ but by invitation only.
-Please coordinate visits with Kimberly.

 ## Travel reimbursement
 If you are a state employee, travel reimbursements will be made per STATE POLICY LINK If you’re a contractor, check in with Kimberly about reimbursements (before incurring the cost).